finnwort/finnwort.github.io/index.md

 ##### Bio

-I come from Llangollen in North Wales.
-I love creating music and I have written the soundtrack for a webseries.
-I play football regularly, particularly small-sided games because I was previously involved with Warwick University Futsal.
-My favourite book is Thinking, Fast and Slow.
-My favourite game is Dark Souls.
-My favourite films are Trainspotting and Inglorious Basterds.
-I have a family stretched across the country and because of this I seem to spend an ungodly amount of time on trains.
+Welcome to my page!
+Originally hailing from Llangollen in North Wales, I am now a PhD student at the University of Warwick.

 ### Contact